2020 World Press Freedom Day & the Impacts of COVID-19

 As Joel Simon, former head of the Committee to Protect Journalists, recently wrote for Columbia Journalism Review, “…around the world, governments are cracking down on journalists and implementing sweeping restrictions under the guise of combating misinformation and ‘fake news.’”

 In Hungary, a recently passed state of emergency law includes punishment of up to five years in prison for anyone who publishes “false” or “distorted” facts – a major cause for concern among journalists working in the country with a not-so-great track record on press freedom.

 In Iran, a country that already imposes tight restrictions on newsgathering and information dissemination, newspaper printing has been banned.
-Iranian authorities stated the ban was put in place to prevent the spread of COVID-19 and did not give a date when it would be lifted.
+Iranian authorities said the ban was enacted to prevent the spread of COVID-19.
+They did not say when it would be lifted.

 Unfortunately, instances like these keep occurring, from media censorship in Turkmenistan to the detaining of a freelance journalist in Venezuela.
 And in Iraq, Reuters’ license to work in the country was suspended after a story disputed the actual number of COVID-19 cases in the country.

 But the trouble isn’t just international.
 Even here in the U.S., we’ve seen several incidents, including:

 - The governor of Florida blocked journalists from attending a coronavirus press conference.

 - In daily COVID-19 briefings, President Trump has called NBC News White House correspondent Peter Alexander a “terrible reporter,” and his response to PBS NewsHour’s Yamiche Alcindor’s “nasty question” prompted #WeLoveYamiche to trend on Twitter.